Lab 8: Linked Lists, Trees

 self = self.rest

 instance stores a single value of the list.
-When multiple Link
+When multiple Links are linked

 formed.